MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder.md

 ## Prerequisites

-You need a license for [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/enterprise) with the **Copilot Studio in Copilot for Microsoft 365** app enabled and a license for Microsoft 365.
+You need a license for [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/enterprise) with the **Copilot Studio in Copilot for M365** app enabled and a license for Microsoft 365.
 Admins can assign or unassign licenses for users in the [Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users).

 For information regarding regional availability and supported languages, see [Copilot Studio agent builder availability and language support](copilot-studio-agent-builder-availability.md).

 ## Governance

-Admins can govern this feature by revoking access to the **Copilot Studio in Copilot for Microsoft 365** application within the Microsoft 365 Copilot license in the Microsoft admin center.
+Admins can govern this feature by revoking access to the **Copilot Studio in Copilot for M365** application within the Microsoft 365 Copilot license in the Microsoft admin center.
 To learn more about the Microsoft 365 Copilot license, see [Microsoft 365 Copilot](https://www.microsoft.com/microsoft-365/copilot/enterprise).
 To learn more about how to assign or unassign licenses for users in the Microsoft 365 admin center, see [Assign or unassign licenses](/microsoft-365/admin/manage/assign-licenses-to-users).

 ## Data processing